chloetanlimco/capitalonedeliverable/README.md

 - Dynamically creating new pages and relying on frameworks
 - Working with the National Parks Service API
 - Passing an array from JS to Python and timing the page reload (this mechanism is still iffy - please be patient as it loads)
-- order of calling, updating when data comes in
+- Order of calling, updating when data comes in

 ## Future Steps
 - Uncheck/check all boxes in menus